Fertilization & Soil Health

 Healthy trees start with healthy roots... and healthy roots require the proper environment.
 Our goal is to replicate the "forest environment" to create soils and root environments that are self-sustaining.
-For trees in urban and suburban soils, or Certified Arborists & PHC Experts can simulate the optimal conditions for growth found in nature.
+For trees in urban and suburban soils, contact our Certified Arborists & PHC Experts.

 Our Root/Soil Toolbox

 We off a variety of formulas and application methods to address the nutrient requirements specific to your landscape.
 In most cases these formulas are accompanied with rhizo-bacteria to initiate microbial activity and promote renewable fertility.
 Combined with a soil surfactant and implemented with state of the art soil injection tools, the root zone is aerated and fed simultaneously.

 Mychorrhizae are tiny fungal filaments that work symbiotically with plant roots to help them absorb more moisture and nutrients.
 They also release enzymes which help breakdown nutrients into forms more easily utilized by the plant.
 Mychorrizae occur naturally in the natural environment, but urban soils are seriously lacking.
 When re-introduced to the root zone it will help your tree tolerate drought, pH extremes, soil salinity, compaction, and infertile soil.